ServiceNow/azimuth/.github/pull_request_template.md

-## Summary:

-### Features and fixes:

-## Remember to:
+## Description:
-- Add unit tests for you code, if pertinent.
-- Add docstrings, typing and comments for complex sections.
-- Update the user documentation if this PR modifies the app and how users interact with it.
-- You updated the Github wiki if this PR modifies how we develop/launch on the app or contains any big design decisions.
-- If you played with types and routes, remember to regenerate the front-ent types, using `yarn types` while the back-end is running.

 ## Checklist:

-* [ ] You linked the issue number (Ex: Fixes #XXX).
-If no issue exists, you added the PR directly to a board.
+You should check all boxes before the PR is ready.
+If a box does not apply, check it to acknowledge it.

-* [ ] You ran pre-commit on all commits, or else, you ran `pre-commit run --all-files` at the end.
+* [ ] **PRE-COMMIT.** You ran pre-commit on all commits, or else, you ran `pre-commit run --all-files` at the end.
+* [ ] **FRONTEND TYPES.** Regenerate the front-ent types if you played with types and routes.
+  Run `cd webapp && yarn types` while the back-end is running.
-* [ ] The changes are added to CHANGELOG.md, if they impact our users.
-(You can check this to acknowledge that you thought about this.)
+* [ ] **USER CHANGES.** The changes are added to CHANGELOG.md and the documentation, if they impact our users.
+* [ ] **DEV CHANGES.**
+    * Update the documentation if this PR changes how to develop/launch on the app.
+    * Update the `README` files and our wiki for any big design decisions, if relevant.
+    * Add unit tests, docstrings, typing and comments for complex sections.